 You don’t need any electric cooking tools to make these Gingerbread Men Cookies—just a bowl and clean hands!
 Here’s a look at the ingredients you’ll need:

-• White whole-wheat flour: Or you can use half all-purpose and half whole-wheat flour.
+- Whole-wheat flour: Or you can use half all-purpose and half whole wheat flour.
 The mix keeps the texture light and tender.

-• Cinnamon, ground ginger, allspice: This spice combination gives the classic gingerbread flavor, without being overpowering.
+- Cinnamon, ginger, allspice or cloves: This spice combination provides the classic gingerbread flavor, without being overpowering.

 Ingredient Substitutions

-• If you don’t have molasses, you can use honey.
-It won’t have the same gingerbread flavor though.
+- If you don’t have molasses, you can use honey.
+The cookies won’t have the same gingerbread flavor though.

 Step-by-Step Instructions

-Here’s a look at the process involved in making this easy gingerbread.
+Here’s a look at the process involved in making this easy Gingerbread Cookie recipe.
 Scroll down to the bottom of this post for the full information.

-4. Cut out the dough with a cookie cutter.
-You can lightly flour the cookie cutter if they are sticking at all.
+Step 3.
+Cut out the dough with a cookie cutter.
+You can lightly flour the cookie cutter if the cutouts are sticking at all.

+Step 2.
 Transfer the cookie cutouts to the prepared baking sheets.
 Bake and let cool.
-Add icing if desired.
+Add icing, optional.

 TIP: You can make these the day before you want to serve them if you prefer and store them in an airtight container in at room temperature.